jono-morris/code-challenge-task-manage/README.md

 # Java Coding Challenge - Task Management API Suite

-This is a Spring Boot application built using Maven providing an API suite that uses HTTP to allow users to manage their task data.
+This is a Spring Boot application built using Maven that provides an API suite using HTTP to allow users to manage their task data.

-You can build a jar file from the command line:
+You can build a jar file from the command line in the project root directory:

 ```
-cd code-challenge-task-manage
 mvn package
 ```